anfederico/stocktalk/README.md

 ### Purpose

-The purpose of this repository is to provide resources for craping social media websites and analzying social sentiment for a particular stock.
-Using these tools can provide substancial raw data that can be fed to machine learning clustering algorithms.
+The purpose of this repository is to provide resources for scraping social media websites and analzying social sentiment for a particular stock.
+Using these tools can provide substancial raw data that can be fed to clustering algorithms.